DigitalAthenaeus/deipnosophistae-reuses/README.md

 # deipnosophistae-reuses
-Citable analysis of quotations and text reuses in the Deipnosophistae
+Citable analyses of quotations and text reuses in the Deipnosophists of Athenaeus of Naucratis